 34. Create a thank you card for your teacher

-Tomorrow is Teacher Appreciation Day!
+Send your teacher a digital thank you for Teacher Appreciation Day!
 Start a blank Wixie page and use the paint tools to create an original drawing.
-You can also use the image button and camera option to capture your picture!
+You can also use the image button and camera option to capture your picture! (template)

 Use the microphone tool to record your voice and let your teacher know how much you appreciate (and miss!) them.
 They would really love to hear from you.